-Plymouth U3A will celebrate its 20th anniversary in 2018.
+Plymouth U3A is celebrating its 20th anniversary in 2018.
 Having over 900 members with nearly 70 interest groups, we are the largest U3A in the area (and incidentally the cheapest!).

 The U3A Vision and Mission